What are fringe benefits?

 Organizations are doing more than ever to attract qualified candidates.
 If your competitors offer traditional employee benefits, you can win over top talent by adding fringe benefits to your compensation package.
 Increased employee benefits are a top consideration for job applicants alongside salary.

-According to our 2022 Employee Benefits Survey Report, 82% of employees said the benefits package an employer offers is an important factor in whether or not they accept a job.
+According to our 2024 Employee Benefits Survey Report, 81% of employees said the employer's benefits package is an essential factor in whether or not they accept a job.

 By offering fringe benefits, you can more easily attract your ideal job candidates.